 Hello, fashion lovers!
 We think it’s just about the right time to revisit our list of the essential Vancouver clothing brands (and more) that you should know about.
 From the international to the emerging, this city has proven to be a hotbed for new styles, major names, and just about everything in between.
 Naturally, we’re going to try our best to cover all the bases!

-Here are 25 Vancouver clothing brands to know about.
+Here are 25 Vancouver brands, from clothing to accessories, that you should know about.

 Wow, Arc’teryx absolutely exploded since we last wrote this list.
 Of course, their clothing is still pretty much purpose-built for the Pacific Northwest lifestyle.
-Now, they’ve got collaborations with major brands to pick from, in addition to their core lines.
-We suggest the upcoming Jil Sander capsule for the subtle “oh, you didn’t catch the release?” look to your friends.
+Now, they’ve got collaborations with major brands to pick from, in addition to their core lines and specialty offerings.
+Get a hoodie, get a whole waterproof fit… and step up in both comfort and style.